3 geologists die as tunnel collapses in Spanish potash mine

 SURIA, Spain (AP) — Three Spanish geologists died in a tunnel collapse deep inside a potash mine in northeastern Spain on Thursday, officials said.

-The accident occurred inside the Cabanasses de Súria mine just before 9 a.m., at a depth of 900 meters (nearly 3,000 feet), local authorities said.
-Efforts were ongoing to secure the mine — around 80 kilometers (50 miles) northwest of Barcelona — and recover the bodies, they said.
+The accident occurred in the Cabanasses de Súria mine around 8 a.m., at a depth of 900 meters (nearly 3,000 feet), when the three victims were inspecting “an interior area,” the mine operator said.
+It took several hours for rescuers to recover the bodies from the mine around 80 kilometers (50 miles) northwest of Barcelona.

 Mine employee Carlos Arnaldo said the collapsed section was only built “a few days ago."
 Catalonia’s regional head of business, Roger Torrent, stated that the mine had passed regular safety inspections.
 “The checks were regular.
 The last one was three weeks ago,” Torrent said.